ROSE16111/PatternAnalysis-2025/recognition/prostate3d_Luyi_Ying_48360591/README.md

 * Figure 5: Segmentation overlays blended with original MRI images for visual interpretation
 ![alt text](pics/predictions_overlay.png)
 Visual results demonstrate:
+* training behaves well
 * Precisely outline the prostate contour
 * Robust segmentation for different anatomical variations
-* The boundaries between adjacent structures need to be improved.
+* The boundaries between adjacent structures need to be improved.(especially the background class still need train, e.g upgrade its weight)
 ## Implementation Details:
 ### `dataset.py`
 Find the correct file, match the image with the label, normalize the ID, split the data, read the NIfTI, perform normalization, and return the standard tensor.